innobi/pantab/CONTRIBUTING.md

 mypy pantab
 ```

+### Adding a whatsnew entry

+Every change should come with a [news fragment](https://github.com/hawkowl/towncrier#news-fragments) placed in the `pantab/newsfragments/` folder.
+Please use the issue number as the file name and the appropriate news fragment extension.
+So for instance, if you are closing issue #100 with a new feature, the file should be named `100.feature` and contain a short description of the change being made.

+Ultimately before release all news fragments will be compiled with `towncrier` to create the whatsnew entry.

 ### Commit your changes

 Assuming all of the checks above pass on your code, go ahead and commit those changes.